bluewind-embedded-systems/bw-r-drivers-tc37x/doc/usage-guide.md

 ### Toolchain

-Check [Rust
-Development Platform for Infineon AURIX](https://hightec-rt.com/en/rust) website to get the toolchain.
+Check [Hightec - Rust Development Platform for Infineon AURIX](https://hightec-rt.com/en/rust) website to get the toolchain.

 Once it is installed it should appear as a rustup toolchain: